 In a recent blog post I talked about the value of keeping your defences.
-This time, let’s reflect on what might be possible from a series of counselling or psychotherapy sessions.
-Many people come to counselling or psychotherapy with the hope of making some changes that will help with their immediate problems, so it is sometimes surprising to them that it can offer more.
+This time, let’s reflect on what might be possible from a series of psychotherapy sessions.
+Many people come to psychotherapy with the hope of making some changes that will help with their immediate problems, so it is sometimes surprising to them that it can offer more.
 For many people, it can help then step into the bigger picture.

 What's on your plate